-Refund Policy for students receiving VA Benefits through Noorda-COM
+Refun Policy for student receiving Veterans Education Benefits through Noorda

-The refund policy for students who receive VA Benefits must meet the requirements of the VA regulations outlined in 38 CFR 21.4255.
+The refund poicy for student who receive VA Benefits must meet the requirements of the VA regulations outline in 38CFR21.4255.

+Tuition and Fees

-Tuition and fees: The amount of the refund will be calculated by determining the amount of tuition and fees that should be charged for the time that the student attended classes.
-This will be prorated by comparing the number of days attended against the number of days that are in the semester/term.
+The amount of the refund will be calculated by determining the amount of tuition and fees that should be charged for the time that the student attended classes.
+This will be prorated by comp aring the number of days attended against the number of days that are in the semester/term.
 The exact proration will be determined on the ratio of the number of instructional days in the course.